Get Started with Olympus Incubator Program

 2) Remember us when you are rich and famous!
 Truly.
 We hope (and frankly expect) you to express your appreciation with a generous financial contribution to help keep Project Olympus going so we can help other students in the future.

-The only funding that Project Olympus currently provides students are Spark Grant Fund [pdf] micro-grants up to $5,000.
-To qualify, you must be a PrOBE and the use of the funds must be to help reach a significant milestone.
+The only funding that Project Olympus currently provides current students are Spark Grant Fund [pdf] micro-grants up to $3,000.
+To qualify, you must complete one of our programs such as Customer Discovery Kickstart, and the use of the funds must be to help reach a significant milestone.

 No, CMU does not own or claim the right to use any intellectual property created by you simply because you participate in the Olympus Incubator Program.